List of Sailor Moon episodes: Short specials

-In 2014, Viz Media licensed the shorts for an English language release in North America.
+In May 2014, Viz Media licensed the shorts for an English language release in North America.

 Sailor Moon SuperS special

 The latter three specials, collectively called the "SuperS Specials", were released together, airing in lieu of a regular episode near the beginning of the SuperS season.
 The first special, "An Elegant Metamorphosis?
 Crybaby Usagi's Growth Diary", is a summary of the first three seasons of the Sailor Moon series.
 The second special, "Haruka and Michiru, Again!
 The Ghostly Puppet Show", features Haruka and Michiru in a luxury hotel on a cliff.
 In the third special, "Chibiusa's Adventure!
 The Dreaded Vampire Castle", Chibiusa uncovers one of her classmates as a monster and fights it with the other Sailor Guardians.